kyoh86/denops-jqplay.vim/DESIGN.md

 ### play

-- create a new session for the given file
-- create a new filter buffer for the session
-- create a new output buffer for the session
+- create a new session

 ### command:play